poeticinspiired/poeticinspiired/README.md

 # 💫 About Me:
 🚀 Software Developer & Data Analyst | Passionate about Enhancing User Experience and Data Insights

 With a robust background in software development and data analytics, I leverage my skills in Python, SQL, and various development tools to improve application functionality and user engagement.
-I currently serve as an Applications Developer at the Hamilton Downtown Mosque, where I have significantly reduced bug reports by 50% and increased app performance by 30% through automated testing and quality assurance practices.
+I currently serve as an Applications Developer at the Hamilton Somali Community, where I have significantly reduced bug reports by 50% and increased app performance by 30% through automated testing and quality assurance practices.

 My previous roles include a Data Analyst position at Npower Canada and a Customer Service Representative at SP Data Digital, where I developed a knack for optimizing data processes and enhancing customer satisfaction.
 My project work includes developing a Python-based Amazon Web Scraper and a Java/Python Sudoku Solver, which have collectively boosted operational efficiencies and user interactions across platforms.